stappersg/vBook/src/start/configuration/hardening.md

 John is aware of security issues.
 Malware remains a scourge on the internet.
 So he decided to add a second layer of antivirus, directly on the vSMTP MTA.

-He therefore installs ClamAV which comes with an online shell command, easily callable from vSMTP.
+He therefore installed ClamAV which comes with an online shell command, easily callable from vSMTP.

 ___vsmtp.toml___